codexsw/solidity-101/exercises/05-constructor/README.md

 - _constructor functions are used to initialize the state of the smart contract._

 - _constructor functions don't have a return type._

+- _Run test manually by executing on a terminal: `npx hardhat test test/05.test.ts`_